Ibrahim227/PixelPacker/README.md

 >click on <http://localhost:5000>

 <br>
-You will see something like this opened on with your default:
+You will see something like this opened with your default:

 <img src="Capture53.JPG">